A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Constraint Inference in Deterministic Environments

-To conduct constraint inference under environments with deterministic dynamics, the Maximum Entropy (MaxEnt) RL approach is among the most extensively studied ICRL methods.
-In the rest of this section, we will introduce ICRL in both discrete and continuous domains under the MaxEnt framework.
+To conduct constraint inference under environments with deterministic dynamics, the Maximum Entropy (MEnt) RL approach is among the most extensively studied ICRL methods.
+In the rest of this section, we will introduce ICRL in both discrete and continuous domains under the MEnt framework.